willbryant/verm/README.md

 <raw file content>
 ```

+Verm will then:
-Verm will automatically create the 2019 subdirectories under the root data
+* automatically create the `2019`, `2019/los_angeles`, and `2019/los_angeles/docs`
+subdirectories under the root data directory (which is `/var/lib/verm` by default),
-directory (`/var/lib/verm` by default) if it doesn't already exist, similarly
+if they doesn't already exist
-create the los_angeles and docs subdirectory if necessary, hash the file data,
+* hash the file data
-turn the hash into a filename using URL-safe characters, and return the path
+* turn the hash into a filename using URL-safe, command-line-safe characters
-in a Location header with a 204 Created response.
+* return the path in a Location header with a 204 Created response

-The file will immediately be replicated to other Verm servers.
-(If Verm is
+* immediately start replicating the file to any other Verm servers configured
-restarted before the file is replicated, it will still be replicated because
-Verm resynchronises file lists after restart, sending any files locally present
-that are not on other servers).

 GET requests are usually served by Verm itself, but because Verm will also
 choose an appropriate extension for the file, you can also serve files using